1. Reduces migraine symptoms

-Targeted, localized cryotherapy can be used as a cancer treatment.
-In this context, it’s called “cryosurgery.”
+Targeted, localised cryotherapy can be used as cancer treatment In this context, it’s called “cryosurgery.”
 It works by freezing cancer cells and surrounding them with ice crystals.
 It’s currently being used to treat some low-risk tumors for certain types of cancer, including prostate cancer.

 While more research is needed to evaluate the effectiveness of this strategy, it’s theorized that whole-body cryotherapy could help prevent Alzheimer’s and other types of dementia.
 It’s thought thatTrusted Source this may be an effective treatment because the anti-oxidative and anti-inflammatory effects of cryotherapy could help combat the inflammatory and oxidative stress responses that occur with Alzheimer’s.